jijicanyu/mongodb-scan/README.md

 # 3. usage

 There are two way to scan, one is use --nmap,and the other way is without nmap.

 Use nmap scan fast and accurate, when the namp find the mongodb server, then check the empty authentication.But you can't stop it by ctrl+c when it's running,because libnmap use Process to do nmap,if press ctrl+c,the Process won't stop normally,if you have more solutions,thank you for this.

-	Without nmap way is that use socket to connect the mongodb server,check the mongodb wheather open and check the empty authentication。
+Without nmap way is that use socket to connect the mongodb server,check the mongodb wheather open and check the empty authentication.